US579/RecommenderSystems/README.md

 ### Collaborative Filtering(协同过滤)
 * Collaborative Filtering, on the other hand, doesn’t need anything else except users’ historical preference on a set of items.
 Because it’s based on historical data, the core assumption here is that the users who have agreed in the past tend to also agree in the future.
-* 主要根据用户的历史信息
+* mainly depend on the history of user
-( Core: 这个用户以前喜欢什么现在也会喜欢什么  which means 很专一 )
+( Core: people perfer the things they get use to it )

 #### This can be expressed by two categories:
 	- Explicit Rating